Trump policy that weakened wild bird protections is revoked - WTMJ

 Details on the new standards were not immediately made public, but advocacy groups on behalf of the tens of millions of bird watchers in the U.S. said Monday that they want a permitting system to more closely regulate the hundreds of millions of birds that die annually in collisions with wind turbines, after landing in oil pits and from other industrial causes.

-While industries have taken steps to deal bird deaths, such as putting nets over oil pits and marking transmission equipment to prevent collisions, some individual companies don’t deal adequately with the problem and there is no uniform approach.
+While industries have taken steps to deal with bird deaths, such as putting nets over oil pits and marking transmission equipment to prevent collisions, some individual companies don’t handle the problem adequately and there is no uniform approach.

 “There really had been a lot of collaboration and a fair amount of consensus about what best management practices looked like for most major industries,” said Sarah Greenberger, a senior vice president with the Audubon Society, a bird advocacy group.
 “There was a lot of common ground, which is why the moves from the last administration were so unnecessary.”

-Industry groups including the American Petroleum Institute supported the Trump policy, but since President Joe Biden came into office they have expressed willingness to work with the Democrat.
-The petroleum trade group said Monday it will work “in support of policies that support environmental protection while providing regulatory certainty.”
+Industry groups supported the Trump policy, but since President Joe Biden took office they have expressed willingness to work with the Democrat.
+The American Petroleum Institute on Monday called for “policies that support environmental protection while providing regulatory certainty,” while the Edison Electric Institute pledged cooperation as regulators develop new standards.

 The migratory bird policy was among dozens of Trump-era environmental actions Biden ordered reconsidered on his first day in office.
 Former federal officials, environmental groups and Democrats in Congress said many of the Trump rules were meant to benefit private industry at the expense of conservation.